Principal Investigator

 Ph.D Student

 Boyang has developed a prism element to enable the CAC method to capture the nucleation, propagation and interactions of dislocations and cracks .
 His simulations have reproduced the central crack formation in Si micro-pillars under compression, a mesoscale phenomenon widely observed in experiments.
-His simulations have identified, for the first time, the mechanism underlying the size-dependent brittle-to -ductile transition: crack formation as a result of dislocation intersections.
+His simulations have also identified, for the first time, the mechanism underlying the size-dependent brittle-to -ductile transition: crack formation as a result of dislocation intersections.

 Jiaqi Sun